 The 'Shark and Ray Handling Practices' guides commercial fishers in southern Australia on the best practice for handling these species.
-A copy of the guide is available on the AFMA website ('Environment and research' - 'Reducing bycatch' - 'Reports, publications and guides').
+A copy of the guide is available on the AFMA website ('Research and Environment' - 'Reducing bycatch' - 'Reports, publications and guides').